Alaska Mushing School (1:52)

 Winter Classic Dog Sled Ride

 Sled dogs can do phenomenal things, and you’ll get just a taste of their power on the classic dog sled ride.
-Choose to stand on a tandem sled with your driver, or get tucked in like a sardine for the 30-40 minutes out on the trail.
+Choose to stand on a tandem sled with your driver, or get tucked in like a sardine for your time out on the trail.
 The dogs grow loud and boisterous while being hooked to the sled, but once your driver calls, “Ready!” they snap to attention, pointing forward.
 With an “All Right” and a step off the brake, the dogs jump forward to do what they do best.
-While running, they are mostly silent, but you’ll likely hear the rest of the kennel howling in unison as you mush off into the woods.
-Your driver will keep a marathon pace of about 10-11 miles per hour.
-At a couple of points along the trail, you’ll stop for some quick photos, and then the dogs are off again.
-Once back at the kennel, they will be unhooked to run around and play for a few minutes before returning to their houses.
-You’ll enjoy a hot drink to warm up, and can take more pictures under the Happy Trails burled arch, reminiscent of the one marking the Iditarod finish line in Nome.
+Choose from a 6-8 mile ride that lasts about 45 minutes, or a 12 - 14 mile ride that last about an hour and a half.

 Winter Half-Day Mushing School

 It’s the ultimate sled dog experience and a safe but adventurous way to experience the thrill of running your own team.
 Mushers will bring a working sled into the theater to show you its features (note: the brake is most important!).
 You’ll check out the gangline where dogs are hooked up, and even try harnessing a few yourself.
 Before running with the dogs, your sled will be hooked up to a snowmachine (snowmobile).
 You’ll get to practice everything while being pulled about a half mile to a mile up and down different turns.
 Finally, you’ll meet your team.
 You can help harness them or get used to your place on the back of the sled while another driver deals with their exuberant antics.
 When you call “Ready” and then “All Right,” hang on for a five-mile ride that will help you understand firsthand what the attraction is for drivers who make this a year-round commitment.
 To ensure the safety of yourself and the dogs, you will be escorted on the trail by a snowmachine, another dog team, or even both.
-Upon returning to the kennel, be sure to get more photos, and warm up with a hot drink or lunch.
+Upon returning to the kennel, be sure to get more photos and warm up.
 Now you can say you’ve driven a dog team in snowy Alaska, just miles from the Iditarod trail.

 Experience the famous Iditarod route